 If you are experiencing domestic abuse, you have specific rights to housing.

 Housing law can be complex, but don’t let this put you off seeking help.
-We can support you to have your voice heard and stand up for your rights.
+We can support you to have your voice heard and access what you are entitled to.
 We can also introduce you to specialist organisations to help with your housing rights.

 It’s important to get advice because your rights will depend on: